alionaterguta/Tic-Tac-Toe/README.md

 Many thanks go to [@zachgoll](https://github.com/zachgoll) for the tutorial and resources.

-Here an Img of my Tic-tac-toe Web App:
+Here an img of my Tic-tac-toe Web App:

 ![Screenshot Tic-tac-toe game](image.png)